jbikker/lighthouse2/README.md

 Researchers

-Lighthouse 2 can serve as a high-performance starting point for novel algorithms involving real-time ray tracing.
+Lighthouse 2 is designed to be a high-performance starting point for novel algorithms involving real-time ray tracing.
 This may include new work on filtering, sampling, materials and lights.
 The provided ray tracers easily reach hundreds of millions of rays per second on NVidia and AMD GPUs.
 Combined with a generic GPGPU implementation, this enables a high level of freedom in the implementation of new code.